JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 ### Union and Intersection Types

-The original PR used a `typeToString` method to convert the original container type's name to a usable string, but didn't account for union and intersection types.
+The original PR used a `typeToString` method to convert the original container type's name to a usable string, but I was worried that that strategy was inefficient and/or didn't work at all for union and intersection types.
 For example, this type should still trigger the complaint, even though its name string is complex:

 ```ts